Viola Fletcher

-Viola Fletcher (née Ford; born May 10, 1914), also known as Mother Fletcher, is an American woman who is the oldest known living survivor of the Tulsa race massacre and a supercentenarian.
-One hundred years after the massacre, she testified before Congress about the need for reparations.
+Viola Fletcher (May 10, 1914 – November 24, 2025), also known as Mother Fletcher, was an American woman who, at the time of her death, was the oldest known living survivor of the Tulsa race massacre and a supercentenarian.
+One hundred years after the massacre, in May of 2021, she testified before Congress about the need for reparations.

 Early life

 Fletcher was born May 10, 1914, in Comanche, Oklahoma, to Lucinda Ellis and John Wesley Ford.
 (Note: While The Washington Post reported Fletcher's birthday as May 5, 1914, in 2021, local media in Tulsa report her 110th birthday as May 10, 2024, in 2024.)
 She was the second oldest of eight children.
-One younger brother, Hughes Van Ellis, was a newborn at the time of the massacre; Ellis died on October 9, 2023, at the age of 102.
-The house had no electricity.
-Before moving to Tulsa the family were sharecroppers.
+Her childhood home had no electricity.
+Before moving to Tulsa the family had been sharecroppers.
 In Tulsa, the family attended St. Andrew, a Black Baptist church.
+One younger brother, Hughes Van Ellis, was a newborn at the time of the massacre; Her brother, Hughes, died on October 9, 2023, at the age of 102.

 Fletcher told Congress that due to family circumstances after the massacre, she left school after the 4th grade.
+She returned to Tulsa at the age of 16 and got a job cleaning and creating window displays in a department store.
+Fletcher was a teacher at Thomas Edison Preparatory in Tulsa.
+Fletcher died on November 24, 2025 at 111 years old.

+Life

 Experiences during the massacre

 Her family, including four of her siblings, was living in Greenwood, a wealthy Black neighborhood of Tulsa known as the "Black Wall Street", at the time of the massacre.

-Fletcher was seven years old at the time.
-She was in bed asleep on May 31, 1921, when the massacre began; her mother woke the family and they fled.
+Fletcher was seven years old at the time of the massacre.
+She was in bed, asleep, on May 31, 1921, when the massacre began; her mother woke the family and they fled.
 The family lost everything but the clothes they were wearing.
-The oldest known living survivor of the massacre (several months older than Lessie Benningfield Randle, who was born later the same year, 1914), Fletcher reportedly still sleeps sitting up on her couch with the lights on.
+The oldest known living survivor of the massacre (several months older than Lessie Benningfield Randle, who was born later the same year, 1914), Fletcher reportedly still slept sitting up on her couch with the lights on.

 Pursuit of reparations

 In 2020, Fletcher and the other survivors filed suit against the city of Tulsa, the Tulsa Board of Commissioners and the Oklahoma Military Department, seeking reparations.
 The suit was dismissed by Tulsa County District Judge Caroline Wall in July 2023.
-She testified about reparations before the U.S. Congress on May 19, 2021, along with her 100-year-old brother Hughes and Lessie Benningfield Randle, who was 106.
+Fletcher testified about reparations before the U.S. Congress on May 19, 2021, along with her 100-year-old brother Hughes and Lessie Benningfield Randle, who was 106.
 Fletcher told Congress: